Nonparametric Tests for Treatment Effect Heterogeneity with Duration Outcomes: Introduction

-In this article we propose a unified approach to construct tests for different forms of treatment effect heterogeneity, paying particular attention to situations in which the outcome of interest, typically a duration variable, may be subject to right censoring.
+In this article, we propose a unified approach to construct tests for different forms of treatment effect heterogeneity, paying particular attention to situations in which the outcome of interest, typically a duration variable, may be subject to right censoring.
 We develop tests for both average and distribution treatment effects conditional on covariate values.
-In particular, we consider nonparametric tests to assess whether $(a) $ there is any particular subpopulation defined by covariates for which a policy intervention has a nonzero distribution (or average) effect, and $(b)$ the average treatment effect vary across different subgroups.
-All proposed tests can be applied under unconfounded treatment assignments, see e.g. \cite {Rosenbaum1983}, but also when selection into treatment is endogenous and a binary instrumental variable is available to the researcher, see e.g. \cite {Imbens1994} and \cite{Angrist1996}.
+In particular, we consider nonparametric tests to assess whether $ (a) $ there is any particular subpopulation defined by covariates for which a policy intervention has a nonzero distribution (or average) effect, and $ (b)$ the average treatment effect vary across different subgroups.
+All proposed tests can be applied under unconfounded treatment assignments, see e.g. \cite{Rosenbaum1983}, but also when selection into treatment is endogenous and a binary instrumental variable is available to the researcher, see e.g. \cite{Imbens1994} and \cite{Angrist1996}.
+Finally, we emphasize that all proposed tests are also directly applicable to assess TE heterogeneity with respect to a subset of the available covariate and not only with respect to the entire vector of observed characteristics; see Remark \ref{sub}.

 The proposed methodology relies on three main components.
 First, the tests are based on inverse probability weighted (IPW) estimators, in which the propensity score is estimated by nonparametric methods.
-We focus on the Series Logit Estimator proposed by \cite{Hirano2003}, but alternative estimators are also feasible.
-Second, since we are interested in TE heterogeneity across subgroups defined by covariates, the tests are based on conditional moment restrictions.
-To avoid the use of smooth estimates and the \textquotedblleft curse of dimensionality\textquotedblright , we adopt an integrated moment approach, see e.g. \cite{Bierens1982}, \cite {Bierens1997}, \cite{Stute1997}, and \cite{Escanciano2006a}.
-Finally, in order to tackle the potential censoring problem inherited in duration outcomes, we characterize the integrated moments as Kaplan-Meier (KM) integrals, see e.g. \cite{Stute1993a}, \cite{Stute1993, Stute1995a, Stute1996a}, \cite{Chen1997}, \cite{Sellero2005}, and \cite{SantAnna2016}.
+We focus on the Series Logit Estimator proposed by \cite{Hirano2003}.
+Second, as we are interested in TE heterogeneity across subgroups defined by covariates, the tests are based on conditional moment restrictions.
+To avoid the use of smooth estimates and the \textquotedblleft curse of dimensionality,\textquotedblright\ we adopt an integrated moment approach, see e.g. \cite{Bierens1982}, \cite{Bierens1997}, \cite{Stute1997}, and \cite {Escanciano2006a}.
+Finally, to tackle the potential censoring problem inherited in duration outcomes, we characterize the integrated moments as Kaplan-Meier (KM) integrals, see e.g. \cite{Stute1993a}, \cite{Stute1993, Stute1995a, Stute1996a}, \cite{Chen1997}, \cite{Sellero2005}, and \cite {SantAnna2016}.
 It is important to emphasize that such an approach is suitable for both censored and uncensored data.

 Combining the aforementioned ingredients, we propose different tests for TE heterogeneity.
 Our test statistics are suitable functionals of empirical processes whose limiting distribution under the null can be estimated using a multiplicative-type bootstrap.
 Our proposed tests are of the omnibus type, i.e., they are consistent against any nonparametric fixed alternative.
 Furthermore, they can detect nonparametric local alternatives converging to the null at the parametric $n^{-1/2}$-rate, $n$ being the sample size.
 To the best of our knowledge, no other nonparametric test for TE heterogeneity share these properties, even when censoring is not an issue.